Dog Biting Top of Paws Could Mean Yeast

 Dog with issue of biting top of paws caused by chemicals in shampoo

-One of the biggest concerns I’ve often heard from dog owners why dog biting top of paws happens.
-Dog owners what to know what it the cause and what can be done about it.
-While it can be due to various reasons, top of paw biting may be influenced by skin irritations caused by certain ingredients in dog shampoos.
-Let’s explore which ingredients in shampoos can be initiating this behavior, the benefits of natural ingredients over chemical-based shampoos.
-We will also explore other triggers that may cause this behavior.
+One of the biggest concerns we’ve often heard from dog owners is the reason dog biting top of paws happens.
+Dog owners want to know the cause and what can be done.
+While it could be due to various reasons, top of paw biting is often influenced by skin irritations caused by certain ingredients in dog shampoos or yeast.
+Let’s explore which ingredients in shampoos can initiate this behavior.

-Ingredients in Dog Shampoos That May Cause Dog Biting Top of Paws
+Ingredients in Dog Shampoos That May Cause Your Dog Biting The Top of Its Paws

-Experts have discovered that certain ingredients commonly found in dog shampoos can potentially irritate a dog’s sensitive skin.
-This is the #1 reason why dog biting top of paws occurs with food allergies a close second.
+Experts have discovered that certain ingredients commonly found in dog shampoos may irritate a dog’s sensitive skin.
+This is the #1 reason why a dog biting the top of his paws occurs.
+Food allergies are a close second.
 Some of the cuprites in pet shampoos include:

 • Parabens: Parabens are preservatives used in shampoos to extend their shelf life.
 However, they can cause skin irritation and may be linked to hormone disruption in both humans and pets.